The campus facilities of Middlebury College exist to support the College’s mission as a residential liberal arts institution of higher education.

 Use of College facilities for a personal event by a College-affiliated individual is regarded as a ‘non-College’ event, and is subject to the requirements of this policy, and of the Black-out and Grey-out Period policy, as a ‘non-College’ event.
-Effective October 2009, it is no longer possible for wedding rehearsal dinners or receptions to be held at any College facility.

 6. All non-College event requests should be directed to the Department of Event Management to determine: eligibility of the requesting group; whether the date requested is available; whether space and support resources are available for the event, and the appropriate space/facility for the event.

 - Exception: For use of athletic facilities for athletic events, requests should be made directly to the Athletics Department.
 Note: only athletic events or athletics-related events can be scheduled for any facility or room in the athletics complex.

 Requests for scheduling an event by a non-College group may be approved only if space and services are available.
 Middlebury College needs and events take first priority.